Port Barton Itinerary: What to do for 3 Days in Port Barton

 starfish

-On the third day of your Port Barton Itinerary, you can spend the morning at Panayuan Waterfalls and then head to Panayuan Beach again in the afternoon.
+On the third day of your Port Barton Itinerary, you can spend the morning at Panayuan Waterfall and then head to Panayuan Beach in the afternoon.

 The walk back is more strenuous as it’s more uphill than downhill.